ebouther/seed/content/pages/en/fellowships_commitments.md

 ---
-title: Fellowship commitments
+title: Fellowship commitments en
-page: 'fellowships'
+page: fellowships
 ---
-This is a text to present the fellows commitments
+This is a text to present the fellows commitments en